Global Challenges: Analysing Global Progress

 - Work collaboratively with other students to contribute to a wider project

 - Make predictions about how the situation might change in the future

 Indicative core content

-You will work both in your module cohort and in teams alongside those in ‘The World Today: Collecting and Understanding Data’ and ‘The World Today: Innovating for Change’ to develop an in depth understanding of a single global challenge.
+You will work both in your module cohort and in teams alongside those in ‘Global Challenges: Collecting and Understanding Data’ and ‘Global Challenges: Innovating for Change’ to develop an in depth understanding of a single global challenge.